ambarish-prakash/hotelapp/DesignDocument.md

 However if there are constant updates to hotels and these jobs are run frequently, then deleting and resinerting will negatively impact the performance more significantly.

+### Deletion of hotels at source
+Currently I've taken a direct approach to handle deletion of hotels in a source.
+I keep a track of all processed hotels, and at the end delete any RawHotels from that source that were not reimported.
+This works fora small set of hotels, however this does not scale well at all.
+Alternate approaches to deletion:
+- A status field or timestamp field on the RawHotels that could show that they did not get updated.
+Merge jobs can ignore these objects, and cleanup jobs can remove them.
+- Recommended: If API endpoint allows, only fetch hotels that are updated/deleted since last call and process the deletion at the job level.

 # Other Noteable Features
 Here are some additional features added in: